Looking for Ontario shopping daytrips? Discover the best places to buy art, crafts, fashion, souvenirs.

 Artists’ Studios & Studio Tours

-Although not all artists and artisans maintain studios open to the public, many do open the studios to guests once a year at the annual studio tours in different communities across the province.
-If you’re visiting one in Toronto (the Beaches Studio Tour for example) you won’t need a car; you can walk to most of the places.
-But if you’re visiting one out in the rural areas then you will definitely need to drive or bike.
+Many artists and artisans maintain studios open to the public or open the studios to guests once a year at the annual studio tours.
 For more information, do an internet search using the words “studio tour” and your choice of location, or if you’re open to various locations, simply search “Ontario Studio Tour” and see what comes up.
 Most of the tours take place during the fall (Sept-Oct) but keep your eyes open; there are some spring ones as well.

 Ontario Shopping Shows, Art Shows